html2rss/html2rss/README.md

 </details>

-Note that the order of items, according to the RSS 2.0 spec, should not matter on the feed-consuming client.
+Note that the order of items, according to the RSS 2.0 spec, should not matter to the feed-consuming client.

 ## Usage with a YAML config file